Critical Conditions for Success

 Click picture to enlarge

-Normative 'VAT Risks", "Controls" and "Test of Controls" are provided in the next chapters:
+Normative 'VAT Risks", "Controls" could be used as "Test of Controls"

 - Tax Governance